aa29zzjj/Project-2-Client-Server/README.md

  4. Test with a pair of inputs.
  5. Exit program.
  1
  Enter the four results of a 4 by 2 truth table.
-Each value should be 0 ot 1.
+Each value should be 0 or 1.
  0 1 1 0
  Using a neural network to learn a truth table.
  Main Menu